 An estimated 3,000 children and young people live in 85 institutions in Greece.
-Since 2015, Lumos has supported the Greek government and other partners to develop plans to reform the country's system of care for vulnerable children.
+Between 2015 - 2020, Lumos supported the Greek government and other partners to develop plans to reform the country's system of care for vulnerable children.

 In 2014, media reports featured disturbing cases of children in caged beds in Greek children’s homes.
 Children removed from their families are usually placed in residential institutions.